TLG was set up in response to the announcement of Your Party, aiming to

 -

-If members feel like they are struggling to fulfill
+If members feel like they are struggling to fulfill duties, are

-start, please reach out to members of the Steering
+out to members of the Steering Committee or other delegated

 We also recommend that prospective members read our